 For you to have your CRNA (certified registered nurse anesthetist) degree, there are few requirements you need to fulfill first.
 These include passing the NCLEX-RN and rendering your services to an acute/critical care unit for at least one year.
 Once you accomplish these things, choosing the best nurse anesthetist program will be the next in line.

-For the record, there are currently very few graduate programs in the US that offer CRNA degree and all of them have very strict requirements.
+For the record, there are currently very few graduate programs in the US that offer CRNA degrees and all of them have very strict requirements.
 As anyone can expect, nurse anesthetist education is both expensive and time-consuming.
 It takes 2 to 3 years to complete.

 This is why choosing the best nurse anesthetist program is one of the most crucial decisions you can make from the get-go.